ʻImi Pono no ka ʻĀina

 Keauhou Community Days are a chance to help restore a native forest and engage with like-minded folks.
 Get outside, get a little dirty and spend the day at Keauhou, Kaʻū.

 Activities vary each month, but expect tasks like planting, seed cleaning, seed collecting and weeding.
+Curious and want to know more about our Community Days?
+Click on the button below for more information.

 Kūmokuhāliʻi is the forest

 Our kūpuna have taught us that rain follows the forest.
 This rain then becomes the fresh water that initiates and sustains all life.
 The quantity and quality of our water is dependent on the health and well being of the forest.
-As island people, surrounded by kai (salt water), our forests are key to maintaining a sustainable supply of clean fresh water.
+As island people surrounded by kai (salt water), our forests are key to maintaining a sustainable supply of clean fresh water.

 ʻOhiwai o ka ʻāina